Step 1: SpringDoc OpenAPI Integration – Spring Documentation Series

-This blog outlines the full journey of integrating, adjusting, and testing Swagger UI for the Adventuretube microservices system using Springdoc, Spring Cloud Gateway, and finally with Postman3.
-The work is structured into five major phases:
+This blog outlines the full journey of integrating, adjusting, and testing Swagger UI for the AdventureTube microservices system using SpringDoc, Spring Cloud Gateway, and finally with Postman.
+The work is structured into five major phases for complete API documentation and testing workflow.

-Benefits of Full Swagger UI and Postman Integration
+🎯 Benefits of Full Swagger UI and Postman Integration

-With these processes, you will have different aspects of benefit like below.
+With these processes, you will have different aspects of benefit like below:

-1. As a producer of API:
+1. As a Producer of API πŸ—οΈ

 • Your documentation will be exposed with a very clean convention that you may not even need to create separate documentation to explain your API.